-This course is an examination of the emerging role of business in missions.
-The general themes covered in this course include: 1) the theology of business as missions; 2) practical issues related to using business as a vehicle for cross-cultural missions, and 3) specific for-profit business models and case studies.
+An examination of the emerging role of business in missions.
+General themes covered in this course include: (1) the theology of business as missions; (2) practical issues related to using business as a vehicle for cross-cultural missions; and (3) specific for-profit business models and case studies.
 By the end of the course the student will have a better understanding of the opportunities and challenges associated with integrating business and missions.